cpiker/deimos.cdf/README.md

 This pack does not supply libcdf.so or cdf.dll you'll have to install those on your own.
-On linux it best to install these directly into '/usr/local' instead of '/usr/local/cdf' as the sub-directory 'cdf' is not automatically searched by the linker.
+On linux it best to install these directly into `/usr/local` instead of `/usr/local/cdf` as the sub-directory "cdf" is not automatically searched by the linker.

-After you have installed libcdf.so/cdf.dll, build your project by giving the commands:
+After you have installed libcdf.so / cdf.dll, build your project using:
 ```
 cd my_cdf_test
 dub build
 ```

-Which will autmatically fetch these wrappers from the dub package repository and add them to your project.
+Which will autmatically fetch the [cdf package](https://code.dlang.org/packages/cdf) from the dub repository and add it to your project.

 ## Conversion Notes